Hurwitz Stacks of Groups Extensions and Irreducibility: Hurwitz Characters and Normality

 \subsection{Rational Hurwitz Invariants}

-Let $C/S$ be a smooth proper curve endowed with a faithful $G$-action $\iota\colon G\hookrightarrow \aut_S(C)$, i.e. faithful in every fiber.
-After some reminders on the reduced ramification locus $Ram_S(C,\iota)$ of $(C/S,\iota)$, we define a notion of \emph{rational Hurwitz datas} over $S$ which are shown to reflect rational and arithmetic properties of $(C/S,\iota)$ and is a variant of the geometric ones introduced in \cite{FRIED77} and \cite{SER08}.
+Let $C/S$ be a smooth proper curve endowed with a faithful $G$-action $\iota\colon G\hookrightarrow \aut_S(C)$, i.e. faithful in every fibre.
+After some reminders on the reduced ramification locus $Ram_S(C,\iota)$ of $(C/S,\iota)$, we define a notion of \emph{rational Hurwitz data} over $S$ which are shown to reflect rational and arithmetic properties of $(C/S,\iota)$ and is a variant of the geometric ones introduced in \cite{FRIED77} and \cite{SER08}.

-Let $\mu_{|G|}$ denote the group scheme of $|G|$-roots of unity, and consider a geometric fiber $C_{\bar s}$ of $C/S$.
+Let $\mu_{|G|}$ denote the group scheme of $|G|$-roots of unity, and consider a geometric fibre $C_{\bar s}$ of $C/S$ at $\bar s=\spec (k)$.
 For every ramified point $x\in C_{\bar s}$, denote by $G_x<G$ its isotropy group.
 This is a cyclic group since the action is tame, and it defines a \emph{Hurwitz character} via the cotangent representation: